Aeroflot Flight 1492: Criminal proceedings

 Investigators filed charges against the captain in October 2019, seeking a seven-year prison term.
 According to a spokeswoman for the Russian Investigative Committee, his actions "violated the existing regulations and led to the destruction and outbreak of fire".

+On 20 June 2023, the court sentenced the captain Denis Yevdokimov to 6 years in a colony-settlement.
+His lawyer said that the defence was dissatisfied with the verdict and planned to study it and then appeal.

 Aftermath

 Evacuation with luggage

 There was widespread speculation that the evacuation was delayed by passengers retrieving hand luggage, prompted by video footage showing passengers leaving the plane with luggage in hand.
 According to TASS, citing a law enforcement source, the majority of passengers in the tail end of the aircraft had practically no chance of rescue; many of them did not have time to unfasten their seat belts.
 He added that those passengers from the tail section of the aircraft who managed to escape had moved to the front of the aircraft before it stopped, and that he had no confirmation that retrieval of luggage had slowed the evacuation.
 Speculation that the observed retrieval of luggage caused an evacuation delay was rejected by one anonymous witness.